Learn how to care for the Golden Pothos!

 The Golden Pothos, or the Epipremnum aureum, is native to Southeast Asia.
 It has the reputation of being one of the easiest houseplants to take care of.
 Its common name, Pothos, comes from the genus is was once classified under: Pothos aureus.
 The Golden Pothos is known for its heart-shaped green leaves with variegation in yellow.
 In the wild, it is known to overgrow forest floors and tree trunks due to its aerial root system.
 In good indoor conditions, you can expect the Golden Pothos to trail to 10 feet long.
 The Pothos is particularly fitting for indoor settings because it is able to filter gaseous toxins like formaldehyde from the air.

-Thrives in medium to low indirect light.
+Thrives in bright, indirect light, but can tolerate medium to low indirect light.
 Not suited for intense, direct sun.

 Don’t sweat it.
 Any humidity level will do.

 Average home temperature of 65°F-75°F. If you’re comfortable, the Pothos is comfortable.

 A young Pothos can be merely 6” tall, but this plant is fast growing.
 Without trimming, it can eventually trail 10’ long.

 CAUSE: Thirsty plant, underwatered